TheLastVvV/TheLastVvV.github.io/about.md

 In my free time i report vulnerabilities and sometimes i play CTFs.

-I enjoy learning by Contributing and i wish you all to be safe.
+I enjoy learning by Contributing -  I hope you are staying healthy and safe during this hard times.